 Linux theming remains incomplete without proper icon packs.
 The default icons of the Lubuntu are not cool looking at all.
 This is why the icon packs come into play.
 GruvBox is a gorgeous icon pack for LXDE themes.
 It has a bunch of colorful and flat icons for almost all the common applications.

 The folder icons and the control panel icons have a linear look, which is pretty classy.
-Through the applications icons are derived from the original Papyrus icon pack, the creator of this theme has tweaked them a bit to be compatible with all the software.
+Through the application icons are derived from the original Papyrus icon pack, the creator of this theme has tweaked them a bit to be compatible with all the software.

 This theme also supports the GTK2 and GTK3 applications.
 The vanilla or stock look of this theme is a little bit old school.
-But if you configure this with some third party icon packs, your desktop may go to a whole new level.
+But if you configure this with some third-party icon packs, your desktop may go to a whole new level.

 14. Cyana 3D II

 Cyana 3D II has a different approach to Linux theming.
 It didn’t go to a traditional flat look.
 Instead, it brings a 3D pop to all its elements.
 This design language brings more depth to the overall user interface.
-Although some people don’t like these kinds of looks.
+However, some people don’t like these kinds of looks.

 Just like the name, this theme creates a cyan schemed ambiance to your entire desktop.
 Cyan is such a color that brings an adequate amount of darkness and brightness to the look.
-The people who have a great fascination for colors and want to experiment with new looks then this theme is for them.
+The people who have a great fascination for colors and want to experiment with new looks, then this theme is for them.